dwyl/book/src/mvp/22-enhance-tags-page.md

 end
 ```

-These methods are using in the previous method to validate the columns that can be searched and to transform into key words [asc: column] to work on the query.
+These methods are used in the previous method to validate the columns
+that can be searched and to transform into keywords [asc: column] to work on the query.

-## Adding the new columns on the Tags Page
+## Adding the new columns on the `Tags` Page

-First, we need to remove the index page from the `tag_controller.ex` because we are going to include it on a new LiveView for Tags.
+First, we need to remove the index page from the `tag_controller.ex`
+because we are going to include it on a new LiveView for `Tags`.

 This is needed because of the sorting events of the table.